CliMA/LazyBroadcast.jl/docs/src/broadcast_background.md

 !!! note

-    The result of `Base.Meta.@lower` is an intermediate representation (IR) of the given expression.
+    `Base.Meta.@lower` returns an intermediate representation (IR) of the given expression, which is printed as a sequence of operations where results of functions are assigned to symbols on the left-hand-side and later referenced.

 The responsibility of `broadcasted`, here, is to return `Broadcasted` objects.
 This function allows users to overload `broadcasted` to return special types of